Pavel-2004/csv-converter-4/README.md

-I hope that this makes sense, I suggest taking a look at the repository with the searching functionality https://github.com/Pavel-2004/csv-converter-5 please feel free to reach out to me with any questions, concerns, or criticism at halkopavel@gmail.com.
+I hope that this makes sense, I suggest taking a look at the repository with the searching functionality https://github.com/Pavel-2004/csv-converter-5
+Please feel free to reach out to me with any questions, concerns, or criticism at halkopavel@gmail.com.

 LOGS